Employer-Provided Health Insurance Form 1095-C

 Form 1095-C lists information about your employer-provided health insurance.
 In some cases, it also provides information on whether or not you enrolled for the coverage.

-This information will be listed in Part II of your Form 1095-C, and it can help you determine if you qualify for the Premium Tax Credit.
-When you prepare your tax return on efile.com, the software will calculate your Premium Tax Credit for you based on the information you provide.
+If you are also enrolled in a health insurance Marketplace plan, this information will be listed in Part II of your Form 1095-C, and it can help you determine if you qualify for the Premium Tax Credit.
+When you prepare your tax return on eFile.com, we will calculate your Premium Tax Credit for you based on the information you provide.

 You may receive more than one 1095-C form if you worked for more than one large employer during the year.

 Yes, you don't need to include the form with your tax return.
 Simply keep it for your records.
 The IRS will receive a copy of your 1095-C, so report your information accurately on your return.
-The efile software will help you do this by checking your return for errors once you enter your healthcare information.
+We will help you do this by checking your return for errors once you enter your healthcare information.

 If there is information in Part III of Form 1095-C stating that you did not have health insurance for the entire year, review this information to determine if there are months when you or your family members did not have coverage.
 If there are months you did not have coverage, you should determine if you qualify for an exemption from the requirement to have coverage.
 If not, you must make an individual shared responsibility payment.

-On efile.com, the software will automatically calculate your exemption or payment based on the information you enter.
+On eFile.com, we will automatically calculate your exemption or payment based on the information you enter.

 More Information on Health Insurance and Taxes